 This short video will give you a brief introduction to how the Open Food Network works, and what we can do for your food business, or organisation.

 We recommend these guides to users who would like to customise their Open Food Network enterprise specifically to meet the needs of their business or customers.

 They are also a great resource for answering any questions you may have.

 The Open Food Network does a lot of things, but no one tool can fit all needs.
 We have listed some needs for which you might need complementary software, and how you can set them up to work hand in hand with your local Open Food Network platform.

 Looking for information on something specific?
-Use the search bar in the top left corner to find the information you need.
+Use the search bar in the top right corner to find the information you need.

-Any difficulty with that user guide?
-Any information missing?
+Any problems with our user guide?
+Is there any information missing?
 Or maybe you want to share some features you would like to see in the future?
-Get in touch with your local OFN entity for any feedback!
+Get in touch with your local OFN entity, we'd love to hear your feedback.